General Education Requirements

-Kinesiology courses numbered from 100 through 110 are activity courses.
-Credit earned in kinesiology activity courses may be included in the grade point average at the discretion of the individual colleges and may, at the discretion of the individual colleges, be included in the total hours required for graduation.
+Kinesiology courses numbered from 100 through 111 are activity courses.
+Credit earned in kinesiology activity courses may be included in the grade point average at the discretion of the individual colleges.
+Up to eight hours of these courses may be included in the total hours required for graduation.

 - Effective for all entering freshmen in Fall 2000 or later, the following language requirement must be completed for graduation.